big-ab-games/robo-instructus-blog/_posts/2018-06-08-fixing-colour-banding.md

 title: A Random Solution To Colour Banding
 ---

-You may have noticed something about Robo Instructus' puzzle backgrounds when looking at screenshots in previous posts, there is a stepped gradient affect happening.
+You may have noticed something about Robo Instructus' puzzle backgrounds when looking at screenshots in previous posts, there is a stepped gradient effect happening.
 While the gradient is intentional the stepping isn't!
 Let's take a look at colour banding, why does it occur and what can be done?

 ![](/assets/2018-06-08/banding.png "Can you see the colour banding in the background?")